Why Use Different Text for Mobile and Desktop?

 - Click on the duplicated text element (this will be the mobile-specific text).

-- Navigate to the Display On settings.
+- Navigate to the Advanced tab in the right sidebar and locate the Display On settings.

 Step 5: Edit the Text for Mobile Users